 To allow these routes to be cleared some areas of the campus are off limits after periods of heavy snowfall or very low temperatures, closed paths, steps and car parks are marked by barriers and signs.
-Advice on our campus weather event process is available for review by following this link.
+Advice on our campus weather event process is available for review via University HSO.